bipriti/Automated-Sensor-Driven-Irrigation-ARDUINO-UNO/README.md

 ## Note

 The circuit has also been implemented on an Arduino hardware kit and functioned as designed, using the Arduino IDE for software development.

-## How to Use

-1. **Setup**: Connect the components as per the circuit diagram.
-2. **Upload Code**: Upload the provided Arduino code to the Arduino Uno.
-3. **Adjust Settings**: Use the potentiometer to set the desired moisture level.
-4. **Monitor**: Observe the LCD for moisture and temperature readings.
-5. **Operation**: The system will automatically water the plants based on the moisture sensor readings.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.